-- (i) Costs are directly charged to a group of products. - (ii) Nature of the product is complex and method cannot be ascertained. - (iii) Cost is ascertained for a single product. - (iv) All costs are directly charged to a specific job. - (v) Costs are charged to operations and averaged over units produced.
-(5 marks)
+- 1. Costs are directly charged to a group of products. - 2.
+Nature of the product is complex and method cannot be ascertained. - 3.
+Cost is ascertained for a single product. - 4.
+All costs are directly charged to a specific job. - 5.
+Costs are charged to operations and averaged over units produced.